Convención celebrates 100 years of UFM, approves bylaw changes

 SAN ANTONIO –The 100th Anniversary of Union Femenil Misionera de Texas (UFM) was celebrated during Convención Bautista Hispana de Texas in San Antonio June 25-27.
 The sanctuary of Trinity Baptist Church was filled as past presidents lined the stage and Raquel Contreras, director of Casa Bautista de Publicaciones in El Paso, delivered a message.

 Primera Iglesia Bautista San Marcos, the birthplace of UFM, hosted a celebration on June 24.
-UFM Executive Director Bea Mesquias and her husband, Richard, also presented a $100,000/p>/a>/a>/p>... [continue]
+UFM Executive Director Bea Mesquias and her husband, Richard, also presented a $100,000 endowment in recognition of the anniversary to further the ministry’s impact.
+The couple saw a great need... [continue]

 BOUNCERS in Worship